gian-gg/TRIP-bus/README.md

-# TIPR-site: Transit Integrated Payment and Routing
+# TRIP-site: Transit Routing & Integrated Payments

-- Frontend for TIPR
+- Frontend for TRIP
 - In Partial Fulfillment of the Requirements in Information Management II.

 ## Tech Stack